Lab K203 - Advanced Pod Scheduling

 e.g.

-kubectl label nodes node1 zone=bbb
+kubectl label nodes kind-worker zone=aaa

-kubectl label nodes node2 zone=bbb
+kubectl label nodes kind-worker2 zone=bbb

 kubectl get nodes --show-labels